MightyPwnage/cloney/readme.md

  $ find test -name *-test.js -exec node {} \;

-Or if you value convenienc:
+Or if you value convenience:

  $ vows